elephox-dev/framework/README.md

 - [ ] Create async application servers, like [laravel/octane](https://github.com/laravel/octane)
 - [ ] Provide an easier way to create a development environment (Docker, Vagrant, NixOS?)
 - [ ] New documentation solution
+- [ ] Create a makefile with useful shortcuts

 ### ☑️ Done